publiccodeyml/publiccode.yml/_docs/en/schema.md

 # The main schema

-This document the description of the `publiccode.yml` schema.
+This document represents the description of the `publiccode.yml` schema.

 ## Structure